 - Roll, don’t fold.
 Rolling clothes produces compression as the outer layers wrap the inside layers, saving space.

 - To discourage theft, leave jewelry at home.
 You can always purchase jewelry from local artisans at your destination.
+If you do bring jewelry, check out my jewelry packing tips.

 - To support sustainable travel, keep small bills of local currency in your pockets.
 With bills and coins, you can buy souvenirs from local vendors and small businesses without subjecting them to card transaction fees.